Griffin Alexander Stedman

 Griffin Alexander Stedman Jr. (January 6, 1838 – August 6, 1864) was a Colonel in the Union Army during the American Civil War and served in several key battles during the war.
-He was killed in action during the Battle of Petersburg and brevetted brigadier general.
+He was killed in action during the Siege of Petersburg and brevetted brigadier general.

 Early life and education

-Stedman was born in Hartford, Connecticut on January 6, 1838 to Griffin Alexander and Mary (Shields) Stedman.
+Stedman was born in Hartford, Connecticut on January 6, 1838, to Griffin Alexander and Mary (Shields) Stedman.
 He graduated from Hartford High School and from Trinity College in Hartford, Connecticut in 1859.
 After graduation, he practiced law in Philadelphia.

 Civil War

 When the Civil War began he joined the Washington Greys in Philadelphia.
 He returned to Hartford and joined the First Regiment Colt's Revolving Rifles formed by gunmaker Samuel Colt.
 The First Regiment reformed and became the 5th Connecticut Infantry Regiment with Stedman commissioned as captain of company I. Stedman and the 5th Regiment were mustered into service on July 22, 1861.
-On November 27, 1861 he was commissioned major in the 11th Connecticut Infantry Regiment.
+On November 27, 1861, he was commissioned major in the 11th Connecticut Infantry Regiment.